inceptjs/incept.js/docs/config.md

 }
 ```

-To access the configuration of an app you can do the following.
+To access the configuration of an app, the following can be done inside
+of a plugin.

 ```js
 export default function(app) {